 La La Land (Dir.: Damien Chazelle; GRADE: C+)

 I get the feeling that Chazelle’s entire concept of classic cinema was gleaned from watching Chuck Workman montages, rather than the actual films.
 This would-be throwback offers all the exuberance and bright colors of an Old Navy ad, without any of the substance.
 Impossible to despise, and the leads have chemistry, but La La Land offers such a shallow, juvenile perspective on film musicals, on classic Hollywood, on Los Angeles, on artistic integrity, on dreams, on jazz, on love.
 I could go on, but why?
-You’re either gonna eagerly mainline this human-emoji daftness into your bloodstream or you aren’t.
+You’re either going to eagerly mainline this human-emoji daftness into your bloodstream or you aren’t.

 Hacksaw Ridge (Dir.: Mel Gibson; GRADE: C)